 Business automation is everywhere.
-Whether it be automation of a specific department, task, business unit, or a process, today’s businesses cannot go without it.
+Whether it is automation of a specific department, task, business unit, or a process, today’s businesses cannot go without it.
 Automation has several benefits such as cost reduction, increase in productivity, performance, and more.

-If you’re planning to get started with business automation, make sure you don’t make following most repeated mistakes.
+If you’re planning to get started with business automation, make sure you don’t make the following most repeated mistakes.

 1. Not understanding what to automate

 Not having a clear understanding of what you’re about to automate is a serious mistake that you shouldn’t end up with.
-Do you want to automate a specific maintenance task or you like to automate marketing?
+Do you want to automate a specific maintenance task or do you like to automate marketing?

 Before you proceed with the automation, you have to fully understand the process and/or tasks.